aMOPel/nim-karax-website/content/projects/1_godot_exchange_scene.md

 <img src="assets/icons8-github.svg" alt="GitHub" class="inline m-1 dark:invert">
 GitHub</a>

-This is a utility library for the [Godot Game Engine](https://godotengine.org/) , written in GDScript.
+This is a utility library for the [Godot Game Engine](https://godotengine.org/), written in GDScript.

 The use case is very specific to the Godot engine, so I'm not going to get into that.

-GDScript is the custom scripting language of the Godot engine.
-It resembles Python in some aspects, but overall it is very simplistic.

 This project was probably my first real experience of writing a slightly bigger project and making it available to the public.